2020 Super Bowl Ads: How much does an ad for Super Bowl 54 cost?

 As if being a high-risk NFL game with a long half-time break wasn't enough to watch the Super Bowl, you're also expected to pay attention to your commercials.

-The companies paid a lot of money to earn this coveted time, so it is up to you, the viewer, to make sure you get a good return on those commercials when talking about them, although you will probably say that they are not as fun as they used to be, just as You have done in the last five years.
+The companies paid a lot of money to earn this coveted time, so it is up to you, the viewer, to make sure you get a good performance from those commercials when talking about them, although you will probably say that they are not as fun as they used to be, just as You have done in the last five years.

 It is also an election year, so it is likely that there are even harder and more transparent attempts to show "corporate values,quot; than usual.
 Campaigns for Donald Trump and Mike Bloomberg disbursed millions for commercials during this year's Super Bowl.